 Dofollow vs. Nofollow

-Nofollow links, on the other hand, are links that are specially tagged with an attribute (rel="nofollow") that signals search engines not to use them for ranking calculations.
-Nofollow links can be used for comments in blogs or forums, for example, to reduce the occurrence of spam links.
+Nofollow links, on the other hand, are links that are specially provided with an attribute (rel="nofollow") that signals to search engines not to use them to calculate rankings.
+Nofollow links can be used for comments in blogs or forums, for example, to reduce the number of spam links.

 The right ratio of dofollow and nofollow links also plays an important role in successful search engine optimization.
 A natural and balanced ratio is recommended to emphasize the authority of a website in the eyes of search engines.